Read to Succeed

 3. Complete your online project evaluation and online placement evaluation upon project conclusion.*

-4. This camp is a five-day camp June 9-13, 2025.
-Volunteers MUST attend each day of camp and remain at camp for the full-time commitment specified by the project chair.
+4. Volunteers MUST attend each day of camp and remain at camp for the full-time commitment specified by the project chair.

 5. Participate in and attend planning meetings within your specified project area of camp (dates TBA)